 Commercial banking is the most architecturally complex segment in financial services.

-A typical commercial bank runs five or more lines of business: lending, treasury, payments, trade finance, and cash management.
-Each is built at a different time, by a different team, on a different system.
+A typical commercial bank runs five or more lines of business - lending, treasury, payments, trade finance, and cash management - with 5 to 7 disconnected systems supporting each line.
+Each stack is built at a different time, by a different team, on a different system.
 Each comes with different data standards, different integration patterns, and zero shared context.

-The RM sits in the middle of all of it.
+The RM sits in the middle of all of it - typically switching between 10 to 12 screens to do the work.
 To prepare for a single client meeting, they pull credit history from one system, portfolio data from another, compliance status from a third, deal pipeline from the CRM, and treasury activity from a fourth.

 That is not a workflow.
 That is archaeology.